Nobody's Home (Mallrat song)

-"Nobody's Home" is a song by Australian musician Mallrat with Basenji.
-It was released on 1 February 2019.
-The song was certified gold in Australia in 2019 and platinum in June 2021.
-It was placed at number 59 in Triple J's Hottest 100 of 2019.
+"Nobody's Home" is a song by Australian musician Mallrat and Australian producer Basenji, released independently on 1 February 2019 via Dew Process.

+Written by Shaw and Basenji and produced solely by the latter, "Nobody's Home" debuted and peaked at number 17 on the New Zealand Hot Singles Chart, received a platinum ARIA certification in both artists' home country of Australia, and placed at number 59 in Triple J's Hottest 100 of 2019.